FAQs

 What is our governance strategy?

 We have decided to adopt sociocracy as our decision making and governance strategy.
 Sociocracy ensures that all voices are heard in a non-hierarchical, consent-based decision making process.
 Decisions are delegated to small teams who create well thought out proposals that are sent to the larger group for approval or modification.
-We will be asking all members to educate themselves at the website: https://www.sociocracyforall.org/
+We will be asking all members to educate themselves either by taking classes or at the website: https://www.sociocracyforall.org/

 What is our legal structure?

 We have created a legal entity called “PC Hops Development, LLC”.
-In a standard cohousing condominium development, this LLC would buy the land, finance the construction loan, and contract with all of the various professionals to manage and build the project.
-The development LLC would then sell the units to the new owners and their HOA before terminating.
+In a standard cohousing condominium development, members would contribute money to this LLC.
+The LLC would then buy the land, finance the construction loan, and contract with all of the various professionals to manage and build the project.
+Upon completion, the development LLC would then sell the units to the new owners and their HOA before terminating.
+So far, we have elected not to fund or use this LLC for anything other than incidental costs.

 How do we intend to resolve disagreements?